mgj/fetcher/README.md

 ## Implementation details

 Artm Fetcher uses SQLite for storing its cache.
-Its stored on the appropriate temporary directory on iOS and Android.
-On iOS, backup is disabled for the cache.
+Its stored in the temporary directory on iOS and Android.
+On iOS backup is disabled for the cache.

 Artm Fetcher implements an exponential backoff retry algorithm using [Polly](http://www.thepollyproject.org/)